Night-Traders-Dev/EmergentEvolution/docs/environment-presets.md

 | 13 | Big Bang | 2&times;10&#185;&#8309; K | Singularity-point quark-gluon plasma with Hubble expansion |

 </details>

+The **Solar Core** preset auto-places a **potential well** (harmonic trap, F = &minus;kr) at the world center to simulate the gravitational pressure of the overlying stellar envelope.
+Inside a uniform-density sphere, gravitational acceleration is linear with radius &mdash; the harmonic restoring force models this confinement, preventing particles from dispersing and enabling sustained fusion at high temperatures.

+The **Particle Accelerator** preset auto-places 8 **EM bending magnets** in a ring around the center (strength 3.0, radius 120px) to guide charged particles in circular orbits.

 The **Big Bang** preset models the quark epoch (~10&#8315;&#185;&#178; to 10&#8315;&#8310; s).
 All particles spawn from a tight central point (&sigma; = 3% of screen) with radial outward